-As counties across the state begin to reopen some businesses and loosen some restrictions, Pennsylvania Bar Association President David E. Schwager today issued the following guidance and reminders of resources for association members:
+As counties across the state begin to reopen some businesses and loosen some restrictions, Pennsylvania Bar Association President David E. Schwager on May 13, 2020, issued the following guidance and reminders of resources for association members:

 At the PBA, we have been advocating on our members’ behalf so that all of us can return safely to our offices and devote our full attention to our clients.
 We recognize that many businesses, including law firms, are facing difficult financial circumstances and frustrations, and that many clients have a serious need for legal services that cannot be fully satisfied in the current environment.

 To date, however, the orders from Governor Tom Wolf and Secretary of Health Dr. Rachel Levine do not permit many law offices to re-open and to resume “normal” operations.
 Lawyers are to use their offices under limited circumstances (even those counties recently updated to the “yellow phase” of business operations are advised to continue use of telework practices whenever possible) and all lawyers are to follow health and safety guidelines.

 On April 13, 2020, the governor’s March 19 executive order closing the physical operations of all non-life-sustaining businesses to slow the spread of COVID-19 was upheld by the Supreme Court of Pennsylvania.
 In addition, on May 7, 2020, the governor’s order was upheld when the U.S. Supreme Court denied a petition for an emergency stay of the Pennsylvania Supreme Court’s decision.